 - 1. At least fourteen (14) business days (Mondays Fridays) in advance of the anticipated travel period, a club's executive officer shall complete the following: - a.
 Submit the RSS Travel Request. - b.
-Visit the SIU Lucid Travel website → https://siu.hotelplanner.com/ - c.
+Visit the SIU Lucid Travel website \rightarrow https://siu.hotelplanner.com/ - c.
 Submit the reservation request for approval to the Program Director. - 2.
-Once the hotel purchase has been approved, the Program Director shall complete the reservation. - a.
+The Program Director shall approve and complete the reservation. - a.
 The Competitive Sports Office cannot guarantee that the requested hotel accommodation or the quoted price will remain the same. - b.
 The Competitive Sports Office may seek the best deal on behalf of the club. - 3.
 Lucid Travel shall send a copy of the hotel confirmation to the requesting sport club officer via text and/or email.